sketch-hq/SketchAPI/docs/pages/plugins-releases-56.md

 Now there is more information about how a piece of text breaks across multiple lines.

-You'll have access to the `rect`, `baselineOffset`, `range`, and `text` of each line. `baselineOffset` is the distance from the bottom of the line fragment rectangle in which the glyph resides to the baseline (here is a graphic to help visualize this)
+You’ll have access to the `rect`, `baselineOffset`, `range`, and `text` of each line. `baselineOffset` is the distance from the bottom of the line fragment rectangle in which the glyph resides to the baseline (here is a graphic to help visualize this)

 ![typographic labels](https://developer.apple.com/library/archive/documentation/TextFonts/Conceptual/CocoaTextArchitecture/Art/glyph_metrics_2x.png) `baselineOffset` is the distance from the baseline to the bottom line (frame) of the text (or the Descent height + the Line gap height).